stefanosbaros/Machine-learning-classification-approaches-for-Covid-19-diagnosis/README.md

 ### Model selection via l1 regularization

 Having obtained a comprehensive list of features including the new ones that capture interactions among the main features we performed logistic regression with l1 regularization in order to reduce this list to one containing only the important features.
 By defining the regularization penalty as l=1/C, we first performed logistic regression with l1 regularization by considering values for the constant C as given in the table below.
 For each value C, we obtained a different logistic regression classifier whose performance on the training set and test set is recorded.
-We note that, 10% of the data is used for validation and 90% for training.
+We note that, **10% of the data is used for validation and 90% for training**.

 | C | Accuracy on training set | Accuracy on test set |